alebermudez-MGP/sops-bds/03-special-cases.md

 <details>
 <summary>🔄 Correct process for merchant portfolio switches</summary>
 <br>
-To switch from one portfolio to another (BDS, DAG, or MDA), follow these steps carefully to ensure clean documentation and accurate records.
+To switch from one portfolio to another (BDS or DAG), follow these steps carefully to ensure clean documentation and accurate records.
 <br><br>
 <strong>Close the original portfolio file:</strong>
 <ol>